camwebb/akflora/pages_md/blog2.md

    ([GNR](http://resolver.globalnames.org/)), which (as of 2018-10-31)
    matches to
    [182 sources](http://resolver.globalnames.org/data_sources),
-   including all in the table above (except the Plantlist and FNA), plus iNaturalist.
+   including all in the table above (except the Plantlist, and FNA), plus iNaturalist.
 The [API](http://resolver.globalnames.org/api) returns the original GUID in each source dataset, with information about the nature of the match (exact, fuzzy, fuzzy on species part,